 Side sleeping: the pros

 Sleeping on your left side can ease heartburn and acid reflux.
-It’s often recommended during pregnancy since it relieves pressure on the spine and improves circulation to the heart.
+It’s often recommended during pregnancy since it relieves pressure on the spine and improves circulation to the heart and uterus.
 Side sleeping is particularly good for those who suffer with back and neck pain, and for frequent snorers.